cmsou/cmsou.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), supervised by [Prof. Yi Wang](https://phyw.people.ust.hk/).
-I works in the [Center for Fundamental Physics](http://cfp.ust.hk/cgi-bin/cfp/eng/index.php)
+I am currently a PhD student in [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), supervised by Prof. [Yi Wang](https://phyw.people.ust.hk/), and I works in the [Center for Fundamental Physics](http://cfp.ust.hk/cgi-bin/cfp/eng/index.php).

-Education
+Professional background
 ======
 * PhD
   * 2020-present, Hong Kong University of Science and Technology